 This is a rich side dish or a satisfying entree, depending on the rest of the meal.
 I created a deceptively complex, rich brown sauce using just curry, white wine, a little miso, tomato paste and sugar.
 Add a cup of chickpeas or some cubes of tofu if you would like additional protein.
-Serve over rice with a side of salad.
+Serve over rice with a side salad.

 - 1/2 onion, minced Add to list

 - 2 teaspoons vegetable oil Add to list

-- 2 carrots, medium chunks Add to list
+- 2 carrots, cut into medium chunks Add to list

-- 2 to 3 medium size potatoes, medium chunks Add to list
+- 2 to 3 medium size potatoes, cut into medium chunks Add to list

 - 6 to 8 medium cauliflower florets Add to list

-- 1 cup white wine Add to list
+- 1 cup white wine, divided Add to list

 - 2 tablespoons fresh curry powder Add to list